 Your research about horses and their behaviour could suit for a story regarding medieval knights and one in modern-day set on a ranch!
 Never cast research notes aside, but do remember to update them periodically.

-I have often heard from people who write fantasy stories that “research isn’t needed because it’s fantasy” (same with sci-fi).
+I have often heard from people who write fantasy stories that “research isn’t needed because it’s a fantasy” (same with sci-fi).

 Personally, I think that’s a mistake.
 Yes, you have some wiggle room when it comes to fantasy and even sci-fi as you are not bound as tight by certain rules however it is a mistake to think “anything goes”.